 By N. H. Gill

-Long before the Spanish conquest, an invading army of soldiers fighting for the Inca state conquered what is today northern Ecuador, wiping out much of the local population and forcibly resettling many survivors as agricultural colonists, known as mitimaes, to work the coca fields and crops of the Incan elite across the Andes.
+Long before the Spanish conquest, an invading army of soldiers fighting for the Inca state conquered what is today northern Ecuador.
+In the aftermath of this war, which wiped out much of the local population, the Incas forcibly resettled many survivors as agricultural colonists, known as mitimaes, to work the coca and corn fields of the Incan elite across the Andes.

 T. Aquiles Pérez’s “Cartilla de divulgación” provides one of the few references to the locations of Cayambe mitma colonies in the aftermath of the Incan conquest at the turn of the sixteenth century.
 The Cayambe were relocated as punishment for their tenacious defense of their territory in a war with the Inca that lasted almost two decades and, according to oral histories collected by early Spanish chroniclers, the battles killed tens of thousands and ended with the massacre at what is now known as Yaguarcocha, of the Lake of Blood, near the modern city of Ibarra.
 According to Pérez, “cuando los vencidos demostraron su espíritu belicoso, a los sobrantes empujaban fuera de su suelo natal hacia lugares lejanos, en donde residirían para siempre, hasta el fin de su vida y la de sus descendientes” (Pérez, 1985:3).